 Attitude: 4,250 m (13,943 ft)

 From Manang, the trail crosses a stream, climbs to Tengi, and then continues to climb out of the Marshyangdi valley before reaching the small village of Gunsang (3,930 m).
 The trail passes through a sparse forest of juniper, rose, and barberry and crosses a large stream to reach Yak Kharka (4,090 m).
 Walking about an hour further you will reach Letdar.
-Overnight at Letdar.
+Overnight stay at Letdar.
+If you wish to get access to a comprehensive Annapurna circuit trek guide, reach out to us today!

 Attitude: 4,420 m (14,501 ft)